Mouly22/100DaysofCODE/Day 21/mm.md

 Agility allows user so concentrate on other issues such as security, monitoring, and analysis rather than provisioning and maintaining resources.

-<b>Geo-distribution:<b> Geo distribution is designed in such a way to deploy apps and data to regional datacenters around the globe,which ensures the customers always have the best performance in their region.
+<b>Geo-distribution:<b> Geo distribution is de.signed in such a way to deploy apps and data to regional datacenters around the globe,which ensures the customers always have the best performance in their region.

 Disaster recovery:
 Disaster Recovery is the ability of a system to recover from a human -induced disaster that has destroyed the primary data-center.